Here is episode 1 of my podcast, and I want to share a little bit about me and my business!

 I created this podcast as a way to serve.
 I want to be able to help other photographers, and people in business learn the things that I learned the hard way.
 I have a strong desire to help other photographers learn and grow in their business.

-I also want to bring in some of the leading experts in the photography world that will share some of the ways that they do business.
+I also want to bring in some of the leading experts in the photography world that will share some of the ways that they do business, as mentioned on this article.

 I wanted to start this first podcast off by telling you a little bit about me.